-Earwalk is a workshop to take a walk together outdoors while listening to the sound of the place and answering questions on worksheets.
+Earwalk is a workshop to take a walk together outdoors while listening to the sounds around you and answering questions on worksheets.

 You will share us where your group walked around, what you thought, and what you put on your worksheet, while listening what you recorded during the fieldwork.
 There might be something new for you when you walk around with a different point of view and knowing how others listen to sound.